timunie/Ava-ApiTests/website/docs/P_Avalonia_Visual_ZIndex.md

 #### Property Value
+<a href="https://learn.microsoft.com/dotnet/api/system.int32" target="_blank" rel="noopener noreferrer">Int32</a>

+## Remarks
-<a href="https://learn.microsoft.com/dotnet/api/system.int32" target="_blank" rel="noopener noreferrer">Int32</a>Controls with a higher ZIndex will appear in front of controls with a lower ZIndex.
+Controls with a higher ZIndex will appear in front of controls with a lower ZIndex.
 If two controls have the same ZIndex then the control that appears later in the containing element's children collection will appear on top.

 ## See Also